What is a spousal lifetime access trust (SLAT), and how does it work?

 In these cases, or any others where flexibility is desired, a SLAT may be the ideal vehicle into which the individual can make a gift, because assets can always be distributed to the beneficiary spouse if funds are needed in the future for any reason.
 By including the spouse as a beneficiary of the trust, there is essentially an “escape valve” built in that allows the funds to be returned indirectly to the donor, if needed.

-The SLAT in action
+SLAT estate and tax planning in action

 As an example of how a SLAT could work, consider married couple William and Meredith, who have $35 million in assets.
 William established a SLAT for the benefit of Meredith, and gifts the total amount of his lifetime exclusion amount ($12.92 million) into the trust.
 The remaining $22.08 million is then used to maintain their lifestyles, leaving the SLAT assets untouched to appreciate until Meredith’s death.